 The period of implementation of the Readiness Activities outlined in this proposal is 4 years, with a total implementation budget of USD \$4,167,000.
 Overall implementation costs exceed that offered by the FCPF, but there are several initiatives both underway and in the pipeline that can co-finance the readiness activities outlined in the proposed strategy.
 Primary among these initiatives is the Program for the Reduction of Emissions from Deforestation and Forest Degradation in Central America and the Dominican Republic (REDD+ CCAD/GIZ).
 The Program's objective is to improve the general conditions within CCAD member countries for effective application of sustainable compensation mechanisms for the reduction of CO2 emissions from deforestation and forest degradation.
 This program was the principal funder of the RPP development process in Belize and has actually helped to raise the profile of REDD+ in Belize.
 Phase one of this program is about to conclude in 2013 and a second phase has been approved by the German Federal Ministry of Economic Cooperation and Development, therefore it is anticipated that readiness activities will be supported.

-A pipe-line initiative is the Key Biodiversity Areas Project scheduled to commence in the first half of 2014.
+A pipe-line initiative is the Key Biodiversity Areas Project scheduled to commence in mid 2014.
 This project aims to build capacity in sustainable forest management in Belize, develop new and improved silvicultural systems, and support the revision of forest laws.
 There is the possibility of further aligning REDD+ readiness strategies within this project, and in fact some REDD+ activities are already incorporated.
 Certainly other fund-raising initiatives will be undertaken to support REDD+ in Belize, including exploring other multi-later and bi-lateral opportunities.
-Final cofinancing arrangements will be made during the planning phases of the ongoing and pipeline initiatives.
-The overall budget for the RPP is presented by Component in the summary below.
-The detailed activities and associated budgets are located within each sub-component.